brazil-data-cube/stmetrics/docs/source/installation.rst

     conda update conda

-Create a conda virtual environment (recomended)
+Create a conda virtual environment (recommended)
 -----------------------------------------------

 To do it, use::